-Each committee is responsible for facilitating the flow of information between the claims department and the underwriting departments and for developing an overall vision of outstanding claims.
-Meetings are held on a department-bydepartment basis and serve to:
+This committee is responsible for facilitating the flow of information between the claims departments and the underwriting departments and for developing an overall vision of outstanding claims.
+Meetings are an opportunity, to:

-- · provide a technical overview of major claims; - discuss visits to the site of reinsurance claims; - · prepare a ceding insurer watchlist; - · permit discussions of technical or commercial issues arising in relation to the claims or in the reinsurance accounts;

-- · identify any need to adjust management procedures; - identify potential commutation opportunities.
+- provide a technical overview of major claims; - discuss visits to the site of reinsurance claims; - prepare a ceding insurer watchlist; - discuss technical or commercial issues arising in relation to the claims or in the reinsurance accounts; - identify any need to adjust management procedures; - · identify potential commutation opportunities.

-3.8 Reserving Committees
+3.7 CCR Reserving Committee